Blotre/blotre/README.md

 Blot’re is the world’s first IoT ready social network.
 By 2016, literally everything, including your toaster, will connect to the internet.
 So much new data, what are we to do?
 Though a revolutionary context aware encoding system based on decades of machine learning, Blot’re integrates, ingests, and processes disparate data streams, outputting dense pellets of information that can be understood at a glance.
 All with virtually no information loss.

+#### What people are saying
 But don’t take our word for it.
-Check out what others are saying:
+Check out what people are saying:

 > At first, I was like, WTF?
 This is the revolutionary new app everyone at work has been talking about?
 It’s soooo simple.
 And yet, that’s really the genius of it.
 I must have spent three days solid just thinking up new ways Blot’re could simplify my life.